|

 Is Fibromyalgia Diagnosed?

-to diagnose because many of the symptoms mimic those of
+is difficult to diagnose because many of the symptoms mimic

-other disorders.
-The physician reviews the patient's medical
+those of other disorders.
+The physician reviews the

-person is considered to have fibromyalgia if he or she has
+to have fibromyalgia if he or she has widespread pain in

 How